 The wall surface of the fourth style thus becomes a physical surface again.
 Rather than an illusion it becomes a support for the decorative medium (like the canvas of a painting).

 It is interesting to note how the pictorial discoveries of the fourth style were to be used again and again.
 Quite recently, for example, during the industrial revolution to decorate mass produced consumables such as ceramics.
-The Romans who were so keen on mass decoration would have loved this and in fact did something quite similar themselves with pottery.
+The Romans who were so keen on mass decoration would have loved this and in fact did something quite similar themselves with the famous ancient Roman pottery with stamped reliefs.

-A particularly impressive example of the fourth style is to be found in Nero’s Domus Aurea (Golden House) which was innovative in terms of construction techniques and architecture as well as painting and sculpture.
+A particularly impressive example of the fourth style was elaborated at the time of Emperor Nero is to be found in Nero’s Domus Aurea (Golden House) which was innovative in terms of construction techniques and architecture as well as painting and sculpture.
 Lavish sums of money were spent to assemble the best of the best.